 Buying your Housing Executive home

-You can get an application form and advice booklet from your local district office or Land & Property Department, or download it here:
+You can get an application form and advice booklet from the Land and Regeneration office covering your area (see below), your local office or: you can

 Service charges on flats